 Residents dig out from tornado damage after storms kill 28 in Kentucky, Missouri and Virginia

 LONDON, Ky.
-(AP) — Residents in Kentucky and Missouri sifted through damage in tornado-stricken neighborhoods and cleared debris Sunday after severe storms swept through parts of the Midwest and South and killed more than two dozen people.
+(AP) — Residents in Kentucky and Missouri sifted through damage in tornado-stricken neighborhoods and remained on edge Sunday for more severe weather ahead after storms swept through parts of the Midwest and South and killed more than two dozen people.

 Kentucky was hardest hit as a devastating tornado damaged hundreds of homes, tossed vehicles and left many homeless.
 At least 19 people were killed, most of them in southeastern Laurel County.
-Several more people were critically injured with state leaders saying the death toll could still rise.
+Meteorologists predicted a fresh “multi-day” mix of dangerous weather conditions across the nation’s midsection starting Sunday with heavy rains, thunderstorms and the possibility of more tornadoes, according to the National Weather Service.

+Severe storms were possible for Kentucky on Monday and even more so on Tuesday, the weather service said.

 Jeff Wyatt’s home of 17 years was destroyed along with much of his neighborhood in London, Kentucky.
 Wyatt, his wife and two of their children scarcely made it to safety in a hallway while the roof and family room were ripped away.
 On Sunday, the family returned to the wreckage to collect photos, baby blankets and other keepsakes.